 habitat for about 60 species of neotropical migratory songbirds, nearly 60 percent of which are experiencing population declines, including ten species that are high global priority species of Partners In Flight;

 spawning, nursery and/or feeding habitat for 49 species of interjurisdictional fish and seven species of mussels and commercially valuable shellfish;

-a property that has played an important role in the Native American, Colonial and Civil War histories in Virginia.
+lands and waters that have played important roles in the Native American, Colonial and Civil War histories of Virginia.

-The large area of open-space protected as Crow's Nest Natural Area Preserve, plus its location near a major population center, represent great potential for providing passive recreation and outdoor education opportunities for large numbers of Virginia's citizens.
-However, significant staff and operations resources are needed before public access can be effectively implemented at the preserve.
+VISITATION: The large area of open-space protected as Crow's Nest Natural Area Preserve, plus its location near a major population center, represents great potential for providing passive recreation and outdoor education opportunities for Virginia's citizens as well as visitors to the Commonwealth.
+The first staff and operations resources to support management of Crow’s Nest are now in place, and initial public access facilities opened as of 2014.
+Look for additional access opportunities as more facilities, including expanded vehicle access and parking, are implemented at the preserve.

 Mike Lott,Northern Region Steward,

 Department of Conservation and Recreation Natural Heritage Program